Carbon group: Chemical

 Each of the elements in this group has 4 electrons in its outer shell.
 An isolated, neutral group 14 atom has the ns^{2} np^{2} configuration in the ground state.
 These elements, especially carbon and silicon, have a strong propensity for covalent bonding, which usually brings the outer shell to eight electrons.
 Bonds in these elements often lead to hybridisation where distinct s and p characters of the orbitals are erased.
 For single bonds, a typical arrangement has four pairs of sp^{3} electrons, although other cases exist too, such as three sp^{2} pairs in graphene and graphite.
 Double bonds are characteristic for carbon (alkenes, ...); the same for π-systems in general.
 The tendency to lose electrons increases as the size of the atom increases, as it does with increasing atomic number.

-Carbon alone forms negative ions, in the form of carbide (C^{4−}) ions.
+Carbon alone forms monatomic anions, in the form of carbide (C^{4−}, also called methanide); the other carbon group elements form Zintl ions with electropositive metals such as magnesium.

 Silicon and germanium, both metalloids, each can form +4 ions.

 Tin and lead both are metals, while flerovium is a synthetic, radioactive (its half-life is very short, only 1.9 seconds) element that may have a few noble gas-like properties, though it is still most likely a post-transition metal.
 Tin and lead are both capable of forming +2 ions.
-Although tin is chemically a metal, its α allotrope looks more like germanium than like a metal and it is a poor electric conductor.
+Although tin is typically considered a metal, its α allotrope looks more like germanium than like a metal and it is a poor electric conductor.